 4. Share the Backstory of Your Qualifications

-Expand on your introduction by sharing the backstory of your academic achievements.
+While you'll have a resume catered toward having no work experience, use your cover letter to share the backstory of your academic achievements.
 Focus on how your education helped you develop your industry knowledge as well as relevant skills that would be useful for the job.

 Write in a way that showcases how you applied your knowledge as opposed to just writing about what you learned from each module.
 This is especially important for internship cover letters.